 The National Standard for CDWs is currently made up of ten Units.
 Each Unit is a job that is commonly done by CDWs.
 The National Standard sets benchmarks for performance for each of the ten Units.
 These are the essential ingredients for how to do each of the jobs that CDWs normally do.
 You can't make the cake unless these ingredients are in the mix - although you can add extra ingredients laik bilong yu.
-The following table shows the ten Units that make up the National Standard for CDWs:
+The following table shows the 12 Units that currently make up the National Standard: